Nantes University: International exchanges

-The University currently has partnerships with 397 institutions in 60 different countries worldwide.
+The university currently has partnerships with 397 institutions in 60 countries worldwide.
 The majority of these partnerships are located in Europe.
 Each year, more than 1,000 students go abroad to study in one of those partner institutions for one or two semesters.
 The university receives each year students from its partner universities in exchange for welcoming the students from Nantes.
-The existing partnerships are ruled according to different international conventions such Erasmus (Europe), ISEP and CREPUQ (Quebec).
+The existing partnerships are ruled according to international conventions such Erasmus (Europe), ISEP and CREPUQ (Quebec).

 Exchange students are still registered in the University of Nantes and transfer the credits they gained in their host university.
 Conversely, the international students who came on exchange in Nantes will receive their credits in their home university.

 There were 4,210 international students registered in the University of Nantes for the year 2018.